wp-plugins/the-casengo-chat-widget/readme.txt

 Yes, you do.
 You can <a href=\"http://get.casengo.com/signup/?ref=wordpress-plugin-page&utm_source=WordPress&utm_medium=Plugin&utm_campaign=WordPress%2BPlugin%2BSignups\" target=\"_blank\">sign up here</a>.
 Casengo offers a free trial for 30 days; thereafter, the first agent is always free.
 More information on product features and pricing can be found at <a href=\"http://www.casengo.com\">casengo.com</a>.

-*   **The chat widget does not appear on my site.
-What could be the problem?**

-There could be a conflict with another WordPress plugin.
-There is a known problem with certain optimization plugins such as WP Super Cache and Jetpack.
-Try disabling the option to remove HTML comments or caching in general.
-In most cases this should display the chat button on the website.
-If the problem persists, contact us <a href=\"http://support.casengo.com/vip\">via chat</a>

 *   **Which languages does Casengo support?**

 Casengo currently support English, German, Dutch and Russian.
 If you want to help out Casengo in adding new languages drop us a note at support@casengo.com